thumbtack/slate/source/supply_api.html.md

 This endpoint will be called by Thumbtack to send messages to Partners.
 Messages will be coming from the Thumbtack customer to the Partner's Pro (represented as a business on Thumbtack).

+Partners should return back 200 on successful processing of the messages.
+Sometimes messages might be delivered for leads that were created before the corresponding business was enabled in the API.
+In these cases, partners will not have seen that lead come through ProAPI before, and they should return 202.

 ### HTTP Endpoint